 Lennard Gorge is one of the lesser visited of the Kimberley gorges.
 It is tougher to access than the other gorges in the area, but it is well worth making the effort.

-The eight kilometre access road is strictly four wheel drive only, and will take up to half an hour to negotiate, longer if the roads are wet.
+The 8 kilometre access road is strictly four wheel drive only, and will take up to 30 minutes to negotiate, longer if the roads are wet.
 The walk in from the car park can be rather challenging so allow plenty of time.

 The gorge is a three hour drive from Derby along the Gibb River Road.
 It can be hazardous and extreme care should be taken when driving in, and when exploring and climbing the gorge.